grzeimann/Panacea/README.md

 ## Frequently Asked Questions

-Q: Are the wavelength units in Vacuum or Air?
+Q: Are the wavelength units in vacuum or air?

 A: Air